Sea Urchins, a California Cuisine

 Dating back to the Ordovician period, the globular, spiny creature is a member of the phylum enchinodermata, which also includes starfish, sea cucumbers, brittle stars and crinoids.
-They lack arms, eyes and projecting rays, and rely on their spines to help them crawl.
+They lack arms, eyes and fins, and rely on their spines to help them crawl.
 These spines are rooted in their shell, or "test," and can grow up to 8 centimeters.
 A mouth with five teeth on their underside helps them consume a diet of seaweed, kelp and algae.

 California is home to the red sea urchin, which is found in the Pacific Ocean from as far north as Alaska to as south as Baja California.
 They prefer to live in shallow water on rocky ground that isn't subject to extreme waves or layers of sand and mud.